aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/workbook-conversions/_index.md

 }
 ```

-## **Convert Excel to Ods, Sxc, and Fods (OpenOffice / LibreOffice Calc)**
+## **Convert Excel to ODS, SXC, and FODS (OpenOffice / LibreOffice Calc)**
-Aspose.Cells supports converting Excel files to Ods, Sxc, and Fods files.
-The code example below shows how to convert the [template](book1.xlsx) to Ods, Sxc, and Fods files.
+Aspose.Cells supports converting Excel files to ODS, SXC, and FODS files.
+The code example below shows how to convert the [template](book1.xlsx) to ODS, SXC, and FODS files.

 ```c++
 #include <iostream>